jonOriginal/Pterobotdyl-Public/README.md

  Discord bot for client control for pterodactyl.
 Due to the project being in alpha, there may be bugs that I have not caught, feel free to message me on discord at 12340#0567, or create a pull request.

+You do not need to own the pterodactyl panel, you can host this bot yourself if you have an api key.

 ### Features
 ✅ in-chat console
 ✅ power control